 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.
 Read the full disclosure here

 These Breakfast Corn dogs are a favorite breakfast for your family!
-We use pancake mix and breakfast sausage to make these Jimmie Dean knock-off’s fast and easy!
+We use pancake mix and breakfast sausage to make these Jimmy Dean knock-off’s fast and easy!
 So good!
 If you love breakfast food and fair food like donuts or corn dogs, you’ll adore this recipe!